 Reconciliation Australia has responded to the letter from Mr Paterson on behalf of the group of concerned organisations and individuals.

-Since we became aware of the issues surrounding the proposed Dan Murphy’s store in Darwin and opposition by community leaders and organisations we reached out to both the Woolworths’ Group and to community groups to understand both positions.
+Since we became aware of the issues surrounding the proposed Dan Murphy’s store in Darwin and opposition by community leaders and organisations, we reached out to the Woolworths Group and community groups to understand both positions.